adams-charleen/insta-following-table/README.md

 | nouraerakat                     | 0.000218  |

-Community detection identified 16 communities, with sizes ranging from 152 to 622 accounts, as shown in the "Distribution of Community Sizes" histogram.
+Community detection identified 16 communities, with sizes ranging from 152 to 622 accounts.
 The largest communities (350–450 accounts) were analyzed for composition: Community 4 (432 accounts) had 7 University, 7 Regional, 218 Thematic, and 200 Other accounts; Community 11 (413 accounts) had 10 University, 9 Regional, 55 Thematic, and 339 Other accounts; Community 6 (399 accounts) had 13 University, 25 Regional, 35 Thematic, and 326 Other accounts; Community 12 (391 accounts) had 9 University, 8 Regional, 94 Thematic, and 280 Other accounts; and Community 13 (357 accounts) had 22 University, 2 Regional, 111 Thematic, and 222 Other accounts.

 ### Community Sizes